Anuj Gurwara: Master of Ceremonies

-Being an RJ and an actor, Anuj diversified himself as an MC.
-From hosting formal events to large parties and concerts, Anuj has established himself as one of the most popular Master of Ceremonies.
-He has hosted events, big and small, for a large number of corporate companies and Event Managers.
+As an RJ and an actor, Anuj eventually diversified himself as an MC.
+Anuj is established Master of Ceremonies and hosted many formal events, large parties and concerts.
+He has hosted events of different scales for a large number of corporate companies and Event Managers.

-Anuj's understanding of the pulse of an event, appropriate sense of humor, smooth integration of various elements, personalised involvement with the crowd and respect to the theme of the event, has made him a preferred MC for various kinds of events.
+Anuj's understanding of the pulse of an event, appropriate sense of humor, smooth integration of various elements, personalized involvement with the crowd and respect to the theme of the event, has made him a preferred MC for various kinds of events.

 He hosted the Times Food & Nightlife Awards in 10 cities across India from 2010 to 2020.
 Anuj was also the MC for all show launches of Sony TV from 2017 to 2022.

-Actor - Film and Theatre
+Actor - Film and Theater

-In 2003, while pursuing acting, Anuj auditioned and bagged the role of a call-centre supervisor in Nagesh Kukunoor's Hyderabad Blues 2.
+In 2003, while pursuing acting, Anuj auditioned and bagged the role of a call-center supervisor in Nagesh Kukunoor's Hyderabad Blues 2.
 After this, Anuj auditioned for Sekhar Kammula.
 Sekhar had won the National Film Award for his directorial debut in Dollar Dreams.
 He cast Anuj as the 2nd lead for his film Anand, which released in 2004.
 Anand was a massive hit and Anuj received good reviews for his part.